About Other Kauai Helicopter Waterfalls

 There are many other Kauai Helicopter waterfalls found on an aerial tour of the island.

-In fact, since most waterfalls on the island are publicly inaccessible or awkward to view for some reason or another, waterfalls became one of the main motivators for us to shell out the money to go up on one of these tours.
+As a result, waterfalls became one of the main motivators for us to shell out the money to go up on one of these chopper tours.

 Besides the major waterfalls already highlighted in other pages on this website that you’re bound to see on a heli-tour such as the Jurassic Falls, Wai’alae Falls, and Waipo’o Falls, Hanakoa Falls, and Hanakapi’ai Falls, we’ll highlight the other waterfalls that we noticed in our experiences.